-Accrued retirement benefits or prepaid pension costs are provided for payment of retirement benefits at the amount calculated based on the retirement benefit obligation and the fair value of pension plan assets at the end of this fiscal year.
-The net retirement benefit obligation at transition is being amortized over a period of 15 years on a straight-line method.
-Prior service cost is being amortized as incurred by the straight-line method over the periods which are shorter than the average remaining years of service of the eligible employees.
+Accrued retirement benefits or prepaid pension costs are recorded at an amount calculated based on the retirement benefit obligation and the fair value of pension plan assets at the end of current fiscal year.

+The net retirement benefit obligation at transition is being amortized over a period of 15 years using the straight-line method the average remaining years of service of the eligible employees.

+Prior service cost is being amortized as incurred by the straight-line method over periods which are shorter than